elhachimi-ch/climatefiller/README.md

 <li>

-Authenticate the Earth Engine API: <br> After installing the Earth Engine Python API, authenticate it by running in terminal:
+Authenticate the Earth Engine API by running in terminal:
 </li>

 ```bash